hellmarbecker/blog/_posts/2023-04-08-druid-sneak-peek-timeseries-interpolation.markdown

 Druid's timeseries capabilities are ever expanding.

-- With `DATE_EXPAND` and `UNNEST`, it is possible to generate even spaced time series.
+- With `DATE_EXPAND` and `UNNEST`, it is possible to generate evenly spaced time series.
 - Using window functions and standard interpolation algorithms, this can be used to fill in missing values.
 - Currently this is only available in Imply's release.